Inventrom/boltiot-arduino-helper/README.md

 ### Things to remember while defining the command function
 While the library allow you to use and function as a command function with the setCommandString function allow you to successfully compile the code, the code **will not function properly** if the following rules are not follow.
+ * The command function **should only return a string**.
+ * The command function should take a string pinter as input.

 # Examples
 Remember to go through the Examples packaged along with this library.
 They contain better explanations of how to use the Command Response model for this library.